mintyfrankie/project-elissa/README.md

 ├── mongodb/        # a client for connecting and querying to MongoDB databases ├── scraping/       # scrapers and spider workers for getting informations ├── tests/          # pytest module for testing
-├── dashboard/      # a Streamlit dashboard for displaying an interface for user interaction and visualisations ├── api/            # a FastAPI module
+├── visualisation/  # a Jupyter notebook for analysing and visualising our output ├── dashboard/      # a Streamlit dashboard for displaying an interface for user interaction and visualisations ├── api/            # a FastAPI module
 ```